BigKid901/WeGoMaccas/README.md

 # WeGoMaccas

-Happy meal races to McDonalds for the best time on the leaderboards in this 2d platformer
+Happy meal races to McDonalds for the best time on the leaderboards in this 2d platformer.
+JS file, HTML file, txt file for leaderboard.